 9. Rise Festival, Les Deux Alpes, France

 Rise festival is the famous festival in winter in Europe with a week full of exciting snow sports, music and festivities held in Les Deux Alps, Rise.
-Ever wanted to attend a winter festival with a thrilling music mix, do head to the Rise Festival.
-The most talked about snowsport festival also puts emhasis on opportunities such as yoga and spa retreats considering that speeding down the mountain while partying can really be tiring.
+Head to this amazing winter festival and enjoy a fantastic music mix.
+This festival also puts stress on opportunities such as yoga and spa retreats as speeding down the mountain can be really exhausting.

 10. Venice Carnival, Italy

 Venice Carnival is the most celebrated winter festivals in Europe.
 The grand fair is held annually in the stunning city, Italy.
 There are many free events held in the duration of two weeks which are open for the public.
 You will be exhilarated by the different fun competitions and excellent performances on the street.
-The highlights of the festival include Venetian mast market, grand masquerade balls, ice skating and concert to name a few.
+The highlights of the festival include ice skating, Venetian mast market, grand masquerade balls, concert and more.